Get all the latest data for Antigua

 Could property prices jump again in Antigua as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Antigua within the next 12 months is medium, concentrated in prime areas where truly beachfront or marina-front inventory is scarce and cannot be easily replicated.
+As of 2026, the chance of a broad new price surge in Antigua within the next 12 months looks medium, but the chance of selective jumps in the best streets and villages looks higher.

 Please also note that we regularly publish and update real estate price forecasts for Antigua here.